 Ok, if you’re looking for a portable air conditioning unit for your car, on the other hand, there aren’t many ‘true’ AC units that work with a 12 volt outlet.
 But let’s discuss the options available that work fairly well.

 This looks like a simple cooler for food, but it’s actually not (although it can serve dual purpose for a short amount of time).
 Simply pack it with ice or other frozen items, and start it up.
 The unit will pull outside air over the ice, and direct the newly-cooled air out the other side.
 Its power supply cord plugs into a 12V cigarette lighter and doubles as a AC unit AND cooler.

 This will totally work for a car, but we should note that it also makes sense to use cool down a tent (for a festival, maybe).
 If you’re interested in building your own, you can search “swamp coolers” for ideas.

 12V Fans for a Car

-If you’re in need of a smaller option, the Opolar Battery Operated Fan may be a better fit.
+Looking for a smaller option?
+The Opolar Battery Operated Fan may be a better fit.
 The fan comes with a rechargeable battery, enhanced clamp, tilting capability, and a one-year warranty.
 Charge it directly from your 12V battery bank or whenever you get a chance at a 120V outlet.
-A full battery change lasts up to 6 hours – good enough for a full nights sleep on a warm night.
+A full battery change lasts up to 6 hours – good enough for (hopefully) a week’s worth of commuting.